jrnold/r4ds-exercise-solutions/docs/rmarkdown.md

 Copying the YAML header from an R notebook to a R markdown file changes it to an R markdown file, and vice-versa.
-More specifically, changing the value of `output` to This is because the RStudio IDE when opening and the `rmarkdown` package when knitting uses the YAML header of a file, and in particular the value of the `output` key in the YAML header to determine what type of document it is.
+More specifically, changing the value of `output` to This is because the RStudio IDE when opening and the **rmarkdown** package when knitting uses the YAML header of a file, and in particular the value of the `output` key in the YAML header, to determine what type of document it is.

+#### Exercise 4 {.exercise}

-4. Create one new R Markdown document for each of the three built-in formats: HTML, PDF and Word.
+> Create one new R Markdown document for each of the three built-in formats: HTML, PDF and Word.
 Knit each of the three documents.
 How does the output differ?
 How does the input differ?
 (You may need to install LaTeX in order to build the PDF output — RStudio will prompt you if this is necessary.)

 They produce different outputs, both in the final documents and intermediate files (notably the type of plots produced).
 The only difference in the inputs is the value of `output` in the YAML header: `word_document` for Word documents, `pdf_document` for PDF documents, and `html_document` for HTML documents.

 ## Text formatting with R Markdown

+### Exercise 1 {.exercise}

-1. Practice what you’ve learned by creating a brief CV.
+> Practice what you’ve learned by creating a brief CV.
 The title should be your name, and you should include headings for (at least) education or employment.
 Each of the sections should include a bulleted list of jobs/degrees.
 Highlight the year in bold.

 **TODO**

+### Exercise 2 {.exercise}

-2. Using the R Markdown quick reference, figure out how to:
+>   Using the R Markdown quick reference, figure out how to:
+>

-    1. Add a footnote.
+>    1. Add a footnote.
-    2. Add a horizontal rule.
+>    2. Add a horizontal rule.
-    3. Add a block quote.
+>    3. Add a block quote.

 ```
 The quick brown fox jumped over the lazy dog.[^quick-fox]

-Use three or more - for a horizontal rule.
+Use three or more `-` for a horizontal rule.
 For example,

 ---